vikas9dev/spring-ai/docs/10-transcription,-speech,-and-image-generation-using-spring-ai_combined.md

 ---

-## 3. Generating Speech from Text using Jenny Models
+## 3. Generating Speech from Text using Gen AI Models

-Jenny models can be used to generate speech or audio files from a given text, which is the opposite of transcription. 🗣️
+Gen AI models can be used to generate speech or audio files from a given text, which is the opposite of transcription. 🗣️

 In **text-to-speech**, the input is text (prompts), and the output is a speech, voice, or audio file.

-You can request Jenny models to generate various styles of voices or speeches, such as male or female voices, based on your requirements. 🧑‍💼👩‍💼
+You can request Gen AI models to generate various styles of voices or speeches, such as male or female voices, based on your requirements. 🧑‍💼👩‍💼

 These features can be used in various enterprise application scenarios.

 📌 **Example:** A bank application can use text-to-speech to send IVR notifications to customers about credit card bill due dates.
-Instead of robotic-sounding IVR messages, Jenny models can generate more natural-sounding voices.
+Instead of robotic-sounding IVR messages, Gen AI models can generate more natural-sounding voices.

 Let's look at a demo of converting text to speech.